 Appendix: What does L Look Like?

-Fortunately for our purposes1 we don’t need to determine a setup-dependent equation (3) because we do in fact have a signal proportional to the original full resolution luminance information: it is the white balanced, grayscale, baseband image in the otherwise pristinely linear raw data, proportional to scene Luminance.
+Fortunately for our purposes1 we don’t need to determine a setup-dependent Equation (3) because we do in fact have a signal proportional to the original full resolution luminance information: it is the white balanced, grayscale, baseband image in the otherwise pristinely linear raw data, proportional to scene Luminance.

 Once the neutral edge under uniform illumination is captured and the relative raw data is white balanced, each of the four raw channels () is effectively gray and can be a proxy for luminance: twice the luminance, twice the mean values; half the luminance, half the mean values; and so on all across the edge profile.